jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-shall-ocin-civic-underground.md

 **RR: Fair enough.
 Finally, what else do you have coming up this year?**

-Shall Ocin: I am finishing a remix for Christian Smith, a new EP for Clash Lion and some other secret projects that I can't talk about now haha!
+Shall Ocin: I am finishing a remix for Christian Smith, a new EP for Clash Lion and some other secret projects that I can't talk about now haha.
 <br><br>

 **RR: Thanks for the chat, see you at the Civic!**